iamdurga/iamdurga.github.io/_posts/2022-04-16-gradient-descent-algorithms-in-linear-regression.md

 toc: true
 ---
 # Gradient Descent
-Gradient Descent is the most popular optimizer to update parameters and it uses the gradient of the error with respect to the parameter.
-But the parameter update rule is different and thus there are different variants of Gradient Descent.
+Gradient Descent is one of the most widely used optimizers for updating model parameters in machine learning.
+It works by calculating the gradient of the error with respect to the parameters and adjusting the parameters to minimize the error.
+However, the specific rule for updating parameters can vary, leading to different variants of Gradient Descent.
+These variants, such as Stochastic Gradient Descent (SGD), Mini-batch Gradient Descent, and Adam, offer unique advantages and trade-offs in terms of speed, stability, and convergence efficiency, depending on the problem being addressed.

 ## Mini- Batch Gradient Decent